sabzco/kubit-docs/docs/en/account/forgot-password.md

-# Forgot Password
+# Password Recovery

-If you have forgotten your password, you can follow the steps below to change your password through the [login page](https://panel.kubit.ir/en/login/) by selecting the **forgot password** option.
+If you have forgotten your password, you can follow the steps below to change your password through the [login page](https://panel.kubit.ir/fa/login/) by selecting the **Forgot Password** option.

-First, click on **Reset**:
+First, click on **Recover**:
 ![Forgot: forgot password](img/forgot-password.png)

-Enter your account's mobile number or email and click **Send**:
+Enter your mobile number or email address associated with your account and click **Submit**:
 ![Account: enter email](img/enter-phone-forgot.png)

 Enter the verification code sent to you to complete the authentication process: